-Whether it’s your first arrest or a subsequent arrest, it can be very frightening and very stressful to find yourself on the wrong side of the law.
-In addition to worrying about the possible penalties, you may be worried about your reputation, your family’s well-being and even your ability to get a job in the future.
+Whether it’s your first arrest or a subsequent arrest, it can be frightening and very stressful to find yourself in trouble with the law.
+In addition to worrying about the possible penalties, you are likely worried about your reputation, your family’s well-being and even your ability to get a job in the future.
 A criminal case can have far-reaching effects, but that’s where our experienced Kings County defense lawyers can assist.

-At The Law Offices of Kevin Trombold, LLC, our legal team handles misdemeanor and felony cases involving a wide array of crimes, including:
+At The Law Offices of Kevin Trombold, LLC, our law experts handle misdemeanor and felony cases involving a wide array of crimes, including:

 burglary or robbery;

 child pornography charges;

 white collar crimes;